Quillen cohomology of enriched operads: Background and notations

 between the category of $\P$-bimodules and the category of algebras over $\textbf{B}^{\mathcal{P}}$. \end{prop}

 Finally, we construct an operad encoding the category of left $\P$-modules.

 \begin{cons} We denote by $\textbf{L}^{\P}$ the $\cS$-enriched operad whose set of colors is $\Seq(C)$ and whose spaces of operations are given as follows.
 For simplicity of equations, we just describe the spaces of 2-ary operations.
-These are concentrated in the following ones
+These are concentrated in objects of the form:

 where $\sigma \in \Sigma_{r_1+r_2}$.
 The coproduct ranges over the subset of $\Sigma_{r_1+r_2}$ consisting of those $\alpha$ satisfying that for every $i\in \{1,\cdots,r_1+r_2\}$, the two colors $c_{\sigma(i)}$ and $c_{\alpha(i)}$ coincide.
 From the above formula, we denote by $\textbf{L}^{\P}_\alpha(-)$ the component of $\textbf{L}^{\P}(-)$ corresponding to $\alpha$.
 Observe that there is a canonical map